-On December 12, 2019, Dave Crumrine offered a blog entitled “Don’t Forget To Lead”.
-Shortly after Dave’s post I ran across an article that talked about things that leaders do.
+On December 12, 2019, Dave Crumrine offered a blog entitled “Don’t Forget To Lead.”
+Shortly after Dave’s post, I ran across an article that talked about things that leaders do.
 I thought it would be good to complement Dave’s article with a couple of additional reminders.
-The underlined portions are general thoughts that come from Bill Murphy, Jr., a contributing editor at Inc.com.
-You can sign up to read his daily emails at https://www.understandably.com/
+The underlined portions are general thoughts from Bill Murphy, Jr., a contributing editor at Inc.com.
+You can sign up to read his daily emails at https://www.understandably.com/.

 Great leaders connect daily work with big goals.
-Tying what you do every day to the long-term goals of your organization helps to keep the organization's purpose in mind.
-Interstates has created a new long-term growth team and our investment deployment team should help us with this visibility.
+Tying what you do every day to your organization’s long-term goals helps keep the organization’s purpose in mind.
+Interstates has created a new long-term growth team, and our investment deployment team should help us with this visibility.

 Great leaders hope to earn respect; they don’t just want to be liked.
 Leaders make fair and ethical decisions based on the best information they have at the time.
-Even if a good decision isn’t popular at the time, in the long run, they will be respected for making tough decisions.
+Even if a good decision isn’t popular at the time, they will be respected for making tough decisions in the long run.

 Great leaders are thrilled when their team members achieve great things.
 Servant leaders are not threatened by others’ success and are more concerned about the team winning than receiving personal accolades.

 Great leaders empower people through honesty and transparency.
 Being vulnerable as a leader and sharing all the information, rather than just the “need to know” information, allows people to cover and move for each other.
-Ultimately, this allows for better decision making by all the members on the team.
+Ultimately, this allows for better decision-making by all the members of the team.

 Great leaders understand that if the team falls short, he or she is responsible.
 Extreme ownership does not blame the team or any individuals if the team falls short.
 We win together and we learn together as one team.